-The star-studded Mercedes-Benz Fashion Week in New York City is about to begin (September 4-11).
-However, that mega-event is not the only fashion week on the planet.
-Every July one of Latin America’s largest fashion events happens in Medellin, Colombia.
-It’s called Colombiamoda and we were there this year to see the crimes against denim, butt enhancing undies, half-naked Latin models (of both sexes), knife-proof hoodies and one bona fide Brazilian supermodel.
+The star-studded New York Fashion Week may get all the attention, but it’s not the only massive annual fashion event in the Americas.
+Every July, one of Latin America’s largest fashion events happens in Medellin, Colombia.
+It’s called Colombiamoda and we were there to witness crimes against denim, butt enhancing undies, half-naked Latin models (of both sexes), knife-proof hoodies, and one bona fide Brazilian supermodel.

 Latin America’s fashion week